-References.
-Important and relevant sources that support the proposed research and provide a background to the research should be cited.
-Such source material referred to in the proposal should be cited in the format described in Handout No. 1.
+Important and relevant sources that support the proposed research and which provide a background to the research should be cited.
+Such source material referred to in the proposal should be cited in the format described in the Department's Handout Number 1.
 Your proposal should include a set of guidelines for how you intend to approach your research area and provide the kind of knowledge that would allow you to solve the problem you have identified within this area.
 The research proposal is an outline of your plan of action for your research project for the rest of the year and should therefore always be at hand.
 The proposal should include the following sections.